Podcast Website: Why You Need One and How to Build It

 Frequently Asked Questions

-Do I need a separate website for my podcast or can I use my firm’s existing site?
+Do I need a separate website for my podcast, or can I use my firm’s existing site?

 You don’t need a completely separate domain, but you do need the podcast to have its own structured section with individual episode URLs, show notes, and a dedicated lead capture flow.
 Embedding a player on a single marketing page won’t generate search traffic or leads.
-A subdomain (podcast.firmname.com) or a dedicated section with clean URL structure achieves the goal without fragmenting your domain authority.
+A subdomain (podcast.firmname.com) or a dedicated section with a clean URL structure achieves the goal without fragmenting your domain authority.

 What are the best podcast websites for finance companies to model themselves on?